SHUKLA-JI-KA-LADKA/Text2Speak/README.md

 # Text2Speak
 # text convertion to speak

-# made for people who are not able to communicate  or having difficulty to communicate.
+Made for people who are not able to communicate  or having difficulty to communicate.